DeyanShahov/ComfyUI_RedFox/README.md

 - **State Persistence**: Saves each tab's state to a JSON file so selections continue correctly after ComfyUI restart.
 - **Multi-instance Support**: Each tab can have its own state based on the `node_id_base` setting.
 - **15 Outputs**: Provides selected part, index, and total count for each of the 5 tabs.
+- **Batch Count Support**: Each tab can now specify a batch count to select multiple parts at once (default: 1)

 ## Nodes